fenago/katacoda-scenarios/azure-functions/persist-files-azure-shell/steps/10/text.md

 Confirm the upload.
 You should now see the files that are accessible in your clouddrive directory in Cloud Shell.

-Note: If you need to define a function in a file and call it from the PowerShell cmdlets, then the dot operator must be included.
+**Note:**: If you need to define a function in a file and call it from the PowerShell cmdlets, then the dot operator must be included.
 For example: . .\MyFunctions.ps1